3 Common Questions About Medical Device Personal Injury Suits

 With these injury claims, you and your lawyer will demonstrate that your medical device was produced with a flaw that directly caused your injury, illness, or decreased quality of life.

 These suits usually relate to a specific device — the one you used.
+Or was used in your operation.
 In contrast, when every device created by a manufacturer ends up defective, you’ll need to file a defective design claim.

 Finally, you can file a failure-to-warn claim, which asserts not that the product was defective but that the manufacturer didn’t give you, your doctor, or the hospital sufficient instructions, warnings, or information about the device to keep it from harming you.

 Failure-to-warn claims can’t revolve around an obvious misuse of a device, like walking on a metal hip replacement before a doctor gives you the okay.
 Instead, they must relate to an issue a typical patient or doctor couldn’t have inferred about the device and its proper usage.

 Bear in mind that if your medical device would have worked correctly if inserted properly, you’ll file a medical malpractice suit against the person who performed the surgery — not a defective product liability claim against the manufacturer, marketer, hospital, testing lab, and/or sales representative.